 Non-releasability and Rule 7-2-1-d

 For example: A1 has possession and is held illegally by B1, flag down.
-Then A1 is slashed by B2, flag down.
-A1 passes the ball out of the attack area, ending the flag down, and then A1 retaliates by cross checking B2, earning a 2-minute unsportsmanlike conduct penalty.
+A1 takes a shot and misses the cage out of bounds, ending the flag down.
+A1 retaliates by cross checking B2, earning a 2-minute unsportsmanlike conduct penalty.

-In this case, B1 will serve 30 seconds, B2 will serve 1 minute, and A1 will serve 2 minutes.
+In this case, B1 will serve 30 seconds and A1 will serve 2 minutes.
 All of these penalties will start running at exactly the same time.
-Since the longest common penalty time between players of opposing teams is 1 minute, all penalties of 1 minute or shorter are non-releasable, so the penalties on B1 and B2 are non-releasable.
-A1’s penalty would have been non-releasable for the first minute and releasable for the second minute, except that his penalty was an unsportsmanlike conduct penalty, so the entire two minutes is non-releasable.
+Since the longest common penalty time between players of opposing teams is 30 seconds, all penalties of 30 seconds or shorter are non-releasable, so the penalty on B1 is non-releasable.
+A1’s penalty is an unsportsmanlike conduct penalty, so the entire two minutes is non-releasable.
 Because Team A had a dead-ball foul, possession is awarded to Team B.

 Remember that 7-2-1-d does not apply if the penalties start at different times (e.g., if B1 has 25 seconds left in his technical foul penalty and then A1 gets a 1-minute personal foul penalty, both penalties are releasable since they didn’t start on the same tick of the clock).